nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 | fishrClik_bool | edge  | right clicked using fishing rod
 | container_bool | edge  | interacted with a barrel/chest/enderchest/shulker_box/trap_chest//blast_furnace/furnace/smoker//dispenser/dropper/hopper

-# Mechanism
+# How It Works
+The key idea is simple: since the game counts the data, we simply set bool to 1 and reset the helper to 0.
 Ok.
-I swear I'll update this before 2021/May/30 (if not I'll update this date)
+I swear I'll finish this before 2021/May/30 (if not I'll update this date)

 # Project Tree
 See [here](https://github.com/Squid-Workshop/MinecraftDatapacksProject/blob/master/CONTRIBUTING.md) for our standard datapack structure and how this structure works.